Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Introduction

 \section{Introduction}

-The \emph{Skorokhod embedding problem}, first presented by Skorokhod in \cite{S} (1961), was originally formulated as follows: Given a prescribed centered probability measure $\mu$ whose second moment is finite and a standard Wiener process $W_t$ adapted to a filtration $\mathcal{F}_t$, can one find an integrable stopping time $T$, such that $W_T$ has the law $\mu$? \\ \\
+The \emph{Skorokhod embedding problem}, first presented by Skorokhod in \cite{S} (1961), was originally formulated as follows: Given a prescribed centered probability measure $\mu$ whose second moment is finite and a standard Wiener process $W_t$ adapted to a filtration $\mathcal{F}_t$, can one find an integrable stopping time $T$, such that $W_T$ has the law $\mu$? \\

-This problem has encouraged rather extensive research in the past 50 years (e.g., by Azema, Bass, Dubins, Monroe, Ob\l\'{o}j, Root, Rost, Yor and many others), some of which is devoted to constructing new solutions, some to formulating and proving more general cases of this problem, and some to establishing certain properties of the existing solutions.
-Some examples of properties one would be interested to establish about a solution are certain bounds on moments of the stopping time $T$ given some information about the measure $\mu$, monotonicity of $T$ with respect to some quantities related to this measure and bounds related to the set $\{W_t, ~ 0 \leq t \leq T \}$.
+This problem has encouraged rather extensive research in the past 50 years (e.g., by Az\'ema, Bass, Dubins, Monroe, Ob\l\'{o}j, Root, Rost, Yor and many others), some of which is devoted to constructing new solutions, some to formulating and proving more general cases of this problem, and some to establishing certain properties of the existing solutions.
+A few examples of properties one would be interested to establish about a solution are bounds on moments of the stopping time $T$ given information about the measure $\mu$, monotonicity of $T$ with respect to quantities related to this measure and bounds related to the set $\{W_t, ~ 0 \leq t \leq T \}$.
 For an extensive review of many of these results, the reader is referred to \cite{Ob}.
-See also \cite{AHI} for a more recent construction. \\ \\
+See also \cite{AHI} for a more recent construction of a solution. \\

-In this note we present a solution to the Skorokhod embedding problem which, to our knowledge, does not appear in the literature.
-Furthermore, we present several properties that this solution admits, mainly concerning bounds the stopping time $T$ given some assumptions on $\mu$.
-One of the advantages of this solution is the existence of a certain formula with which the behaviour of $T$ can be analysed in many cases.
-In particular, the solution seems rather natural for log-concave measures.
+The main contribution of the present note is to introduce a new solution to the Skorokhod embedding problem, based on the construction of a stochastic flow on the space of Gaussian measures.
+In addition, we will present several properties that this solution admits, mainly concerning bounds on the stopping time $T$ given additional assumptions on $\mu$.
+One of the advantages of this new solution is the existence of a formula with which the behaviour of $T$ can be analysed in many cases.
+In particular, this solution seems rather natural for log-concave measures, in which case we will derive sharp bounds for the moments of $T$.

-The construction also has another property that may be notable: consider the measures $\mu_t$ defined to be the law of $W_T$ conditioned on $\mathcal{F}_t$.
+The construction has another property that may be notable: consider the measures $\mu_t$ defined to be the law of $W_T$ conditioned on $\mathcal{F}_t$.
 The process $\{ \mu_t \}_{t \geq 0}$ is, in some sense, a Markov process whose "transition kernel" does not depend on the initial measure $\mu$.
+In view of this property, we will be able to relate our construction to other constructions in the literature and consider a more general framework for solutions to the Skorokhod problem.